apioo/fusio-apps-backend/help/connection.md

 ## Connection

-A connection enables Fusio to connect to other remote sources.
-This can be i.e. a database or message queue server.
+A connection enables Fusio to connect to other remote services.
+This can be i.e. a database or message queue service.
 Please take a look at the [adapter](https://www.fusio-project.org/adapter) to see a list of all available connections.
 It is also easy possible to develop your own custom connection.